zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/5/_index.md

 ### Verify the change was successfully delivered

-* Let's verify that the `awesome_customers` cookbook successfully deployed to your Delivered stage.
+Let's verify that the Customers web application was successfully delivered.

-* As before, you'll need the IP address of your server.
+As before, you'll need the IP address of your server.
+Move to the <code class="file-path">~/Development/delivery-cluster/.chef</code> directory.
-* If you're using the SSH driver, you already have it.
-* If you're using the AWS driver, you can get its IP address from its node attributes.

-If you're using the AWS driver, move to the <code class="file-path">~/Development/delivery-cluster/.chef</code> directory.

 ```bash
 # ~/Development/deliver-customers-rhel